• Skip to primary navigation

 This recipe first appeared on Real Housemoms, where I am a contributor.

-But especially this time of year, when we’re adjusting to a new morning schedule after summertime and a new daily schedule, I love having some make-ahead breakfasts that are ready to go for us.
+During back to school season, when we’re adjusting to a new morning schedule after summertime, I love having some make-ahead breakfasts that are ready to go for us.

 Every single week we have at least a couple flavors of overnight oatmeal jars and I’ve always got a freezer full of muffins.
 Almond butter zucchini muffins and healthy peanut butter and jelly muffins are current favorites for both of my kids - for school lunch, too.